 The Laugavegur trail is the more challenging of the routes, taking 3-4 days as you hike from the incredible Highland region of Landmannalaugar to Þórsmörk Nature Reserve, a forested valley renowned for its beauty.
 The hike is one of the most famous in Iceland and takes you through a diverse array of beautiful scenery.

-The Fimmvörðuháls trail, meanwhile, can be done within a day, taking 7-10 hours.
+The Fimmvörðuháls trail, meanwhile, can be done within a day, taking 7-10 hours, or in two days as there is a hut to sleep in midway.
 The route has become increasingly popular since 2010, as it passes over the fresh lava formed by the notorious eruption of the volcano and glacier Eyjafjallajökull.
 It, in fact, goes through a pass between this mighty glacier and another, Mýrdalsjökull.

 Avid Trekkers can enjoy the hike of a lifetime in Iceland, and considering the savings made with a bus passport, could have a surprisingly affordable holiday in Iceland.
-Considering that the Fimmvörðuháls trail is not as challenging, however, this passport should still appeal to those who seek to immerse themselves in nature without worrying about driving or having a tour group.
+As there are also numerous shorter hiking trails in both Þórsmörk and Landmannalaugar, this passport should also appeal to those who seek to immerse themselves in nature without going on a longer hike, and not needing to worry about driving or being a part of a tour group.

 The beauty of a bus passport is the amount of freedom you have; you decide the timing of everything and are beholden to no-one.
 Considering you are likely to be camping if taking the Laugavegur trail, you don’t even need to worry about accommodation.
 The one thing to keep in mind is making sure you catch your buses.